 To provide a consistent framework that promotes the timely and fair resolution of Complaints raised by students and members of the public.

-A Complaint for the purpose of this Procedure is a University related concern or area of dissatisfaction raised by a student or member of the public that is not otherwise covered by the University’s existing review / appeal options or reporting procedures.
+A Complaint for the purpose of this Procedure is a University related concern or area of dissatisfaction or a complaint about the conduct of University staff, raised by a student or member of the public that is not otherwise covered by the University’s existing review / appeal options, or complaint or reporting procedures.

 The University has separate and established review / appeal options and reporting procedures for matters including but not limited to those relating to:

 - the academic standing of a student such as exclusion, progress and grades;

 - alleged student breaches of an expected standard of student conduct (i.e. the Student Code of Conduct);